famished-tiger/cukedep/README.md

 cukedep --project ../../../sample --dry-run
 ```

-You instructed cukedep to do the following:
+You told cukedep to do the following:
 * Read (parse) all the feature files in the current dir.
 * Resolve the dependencies between the feature files (based on Gherkin @tags with a special format).
 * Generate a number of dependency reports and drawing.